viniciusrma/Hunger-of-what-/README.md

 Welcome!

-This is a website called “Hunger of what?!”, for searching for food nor restaurants, made with React, in my very first react project by myself.
+This is a website called “Hunger of what?!”, for searching for food and/or restaurants, based in React, in my very first project done in React and prototyped by myself.

 In total, there will be four parts to this project:

-- Creating Static Components
+- Creating Static Components ✅
-- Passing Information to Components
+- Passing Information to Components ▶
 - Setting the State of Components
 - Interacting with the Yelp API